-Law of diminishing marginal utility is considered as the basic reason for operation of ‘Law of Demand’.
+Law of diminishing marginal utility is considered as the basic reason for the operation of ‘Law of Demand’.

-Substitution effect refers to substituting one commodity in place of other when it becomes relatively cheaper.
+The substitution effect refers to substituting one commodity in place of other when it becomes relatively cheaper.

-When price of the given commodity falls, it becomes relatively cheaper as compared to its substitute (assuming no change in price of substitute).
+When price of the given commodity falls, it becomes relatively cheaper as compared to its substitute (assuming no change in price of the substitute).